IBM/aspera-cli/docs/README.md

 #### Container: Singularity

-Singularity is another type of use of container.
+Singularity is another container runtime.

 On Linux install: